Former Groton High School (Groton, New York)

-Groton High School is a historic high school building located at Groton in Tompkins County, New York.
+Schoolhouse Gardens Apartments is a historic school building located in Groton, NY.
 It was built in 1919–1920 and features Classical Revival details, such as six monumental engaged Doric order columns.
-The front block of the building is three stories in height with a rear projection set back and reduced in height to two, then one, stories and forming a "T" shaped configuration.
+The front block of the building is three stories in height with a rear projection set back and reduced in height to two, then one, stories and forming a T-shaped configuration.
 The building ceased being used for educational purposes in 1975.
-The current high school campus is located in the south of the Village.

 It was listed on the National Register of Historic Places in 1994.